slatedocs/slate/source/index.html.md

 ## Key Features
 **Overdraft**

 OY! has established partnerships with third party lenders to credit a specific amount of funds that can be used for your disbursement needs.
 With this feature, you don’t need to top up the OY! balance to execute disbursements.
-Please contact our business representative for further details about this feature.
+Please contact our [business representative](partner@oyindonesia.com) for further details about this feature.

 **Overbooking**

-OY! can use the funds directly from your Mandiri and CIMB bank accounts for your disbursement needs.
+OY! can use the funds directly from your Mandiri, CIMB, or BNI bank accounts for your disbursement needs.
 You will only need to top up the admin fee needed to execute the disbursements instead of the full amount of your disbursement.
-Please contact our business representative for further details about this feature.
+Please contact our [business representative](partner@oyindonesia.com) for further details about this feature.

 **Account Management**